7Ji/ampart/README.md

 CE_FLASH         1b2000000(   6.78G)  20000000( 512.00M)     4
 ==============================================================
 ````
 The table is messed up, and CE_STORAGE **overlaps with data**!
-And these new partitions are not even available before I bootup.
+And these new partitions are not even available before I reboot.
 This is a **big no-no** because **two device file for same partition will be created under /dev**, and you will definitely **mess up more things** when you write to them seperately.
 And yes, Android won't boot either as a result of failed fs-resizing, and thanks to the **segmentation fault** I can't debug I will never know the cause of all of this.
 But now, with **ampart**, I can just run the following command, remove all the BS, create a single data partition and call it a day.
 I can further **install CoreELEC/EmuELEC to emmc just like the old days**.
 ````
 dd if=/dev/env of=env.img
 ./ampart /dev/mmcblk0 data:::
 dd if=env.img of=/dev/env
 ````
-After the above commands, only 108M of the emmc is wasted and I have a 7.18G data partition located at **/dev/data**, and I can further **install CoreELEC/EmuELEC to emmc just like the old days** with ``./ampart /dev/mmcblk0 system:1G::2 data:::``
+After the above commands, only 108M of the emmc is wasted and I have a 7.18G data partition **immediately** located at **/dev/data**, and I can further **install CoreELEC/EmuELEC to emmc just like the old days** with ``./ampart /dev/mmcblk0 system:1G::2 data:::``
 ````
 ==============================================================
 NAME                          OFFSET                SIZE  MARK